Americo Makk: The Presidents and beyond

-In 1967, Americo, as well as Eva, expanded their repertoire of paintings dedicated to the culture, heritage and history of the American old west, which included the American Indians when the Los Angeles Museum sent him to sketch ranches in California, a subject also pursued in Texas.
+In 1967 the Los Angeles Museum sent Americo to sketch ranches in California, a subject also pursued in Texas.

 In 1978, Americo Makk was commissioned to paint a portrait of Jimmy Carter to be presented by Governor George Ariyoshi to the president as a “gift of state” from the people of Hawaii.
 The portrait hung in Senator Daniel Inouye's office for several months before the presentation to the President.
 In 1979, Ariyoshi presented the painting to President Carter at the Governor's Conference in Washington, D.C.
 In 1984 the painting was described by an anonymous writer in the Hawaiian periodical Artists in Paradise: "Light comes from the flag, draped above and behind Carter, the source of his power and inspiration.
-The focus of this light is the right side of Carter's face, drawing attention to his scholar's brow and clear directness of his eyes.
-However, the left side of Carter's face is in relative darkness, reminding us that the President is but a man, and foretelling the judgment of historians that the issues which faced Carter's administration were not clearly resolved."
+The focus of this light is the right side of Carter's face, drawing attention to his scholar's brow and the clear directness of his eyes.
+However, the left side of Carter's face is in relative darkness, reminding us that the President is but a man, and foretelling the judgment of historians that the issues which faced Carter's administration were not resolved."

-In 1982, the hard boundbook Makk, edited with commentary by Larry LeDoux, was published by Herff Jones Publishers in Logan, Utah documenting the art and history of the Makk family in 96 pages.
+In 1982, the hardbound book Makk, edited with commentary by Larry LeDoux, was published by Herff Jones Publishers in Logan, Utah documenting the art and history of the Makk family in 96 pages.